Pitchnogle/pseudoblog/blog/pyenv_pipenv.md

 5. Remove a virtual environment

-    We we ran the initial `pipenv install` this created a virtual environment in the project folder.
+    When we ran the initial `pipenv install` this created a virtual environment in the project folder.
     If for some reason we want to remove the virtual environment we can run the command:

     ```